jbahyrycz/PoWaMA_5/README.md

-# TeachersManager
+# TeachersManagerBackend
-Homework for 5th classes of *Programming of window and mobile applications* subject.
-Backend for simple *Teachers Manager* app.
+Homework for the 5th session of the *Programming of Windows and Mobile Applications* subject.
+A simple backend for managing teachers.
+Allows user to communicate with database to manage:
+- teachers,
+- groups,
+- rates.

+Written in Java and developed in IntelliJ IDEA.
+The project also utilizes the Spring Framework.